Asad-Ismail/Diffusion_GenerativeModels/README.md

 After training basic diffusion model on flower dataset we will now train the ImageGen diffusion model on small splash dataset with intermediate resolution
 ## ImageGen
-After training ImageGen on unconditional small splash dataset, novel new images generated of intermediate resolution (512 x 512) by imagegen looks like below
+After training ImageGen on unconditional small splash dataset, novel images generated of intermediate resolution (512 x 512) by imagegen looks like below

  <p align="center">